 You have a number of alternatives available to you here

 - Carry on with your chosen Kingswood property lawyer but your bank will need to instruct a conveyancer from their approved list.
 The net result is additional charges and likely interruption.

 - Choose a fresh solicitor to act in the purchase, obviously checking they are on the bank conveyancing panel.

 - Convince your conveyancing practitioner to do everything possible to get listed on the bank’s panel of solicitors

-What does my ID and proof of funds have anything to do with my conveyancing in Kingswood?
-Why is this being asked of me?
+In what way does my ID and proof of funds have anything to do with my conveyancing in Kingswood?
+What am I being asked for?

-Anti-terror and anti-money-laundering regulations require solicitors and licensed conveyancers to verify the identification documents of the person or body they are dealing with before they can accept their conveyancing instruction.
-The Client Care letter that you are required to sign will no doubt reaffirm this.
-Your lender will also require certain documents to be checked.
-Where you are unwilling to hand over ID verification documents, your solicitor would not be able to act for you.
+Anti-terror and anti-money-laundering regulations require solicitors and licensed conveyancers to verify the identification documents of the person or body they are dealing with before they can accept their conveyancing retainer.
+The Terms of Engagement that you are required to sign will no doubt stipulate this.
+Your lawyer also has obligations to obtain certain documents in accordance with the CML Lenders Handbook requirements last updated on 1st December 2014.
+If you are unwilling to supply ID verification documents, your conveyancer can not take you on as a client.